Stacks of paper clipped files

 Take Steps to Avoid Identity Theft

 Tax season is also prime time for identity thieves to try to access your personal financial information.
-Feel free to ignore texts, emails, social media messages or even phone calls claiming to be from the IRS.
-If there are issues with your return, the IRS will send you a letter.
+Ignore texts, emails, social media messages or even phone calls claiming to be from the IRS.
+If there are issues with your return, the IRS will send you a letter, and they will never demand immediate payment using a specific method, such as a prepaid debit card, credit card, gift card, wire transfer or mail order.

-Baird has partnered with InfoArmor, an industry-leading identity protection service provider, to offer our clients the best in online security.
+Lastly, consider applying for an Identity Protection PIN, which is a six-digit number known only to you and the IRS to prevent anyone else from filing a tax return with your information.
+Additionally, Baird has partnered with InfoArmor, an industry-leading identity protection service provider, to offer our clients added protection.
 Talk to your Baird Financial Advisor about how InfoArmor could be able to help you.

 Maintaining good records and approaching tax season efficiently can have another benefit – being proactive and comprehensive can help you minimize your taxes.
 Your Baird Financial Advisor can play a key role here, working with your CPA to develop tax strategies that can pay off now and well into the future.
 And once you’re finished, it makes sense to provide your advisor with a copy of your return in preparation for next year.